jcogs94/cruddy-cash/README.md

 - Reviewing the model structure to ensure efficiency.
 - Reworking the CSS structure to simplify the layout of the files.
 - More interactive elements to make adding/editing/removing groups and entries more intuitive (perhaps with the use of iframes).
+- Add images to landing page.
+- Add a guide for new users.